GemCopeland/personal-website/src/posts/2022-10-09-long-live-rss.md

 - [*Branch*](https://branch.climateaction.tech/issues/), an online magazine about using the internet as a positive force for climate justice.
 - [*Climate in Colour*](https://climateincolour.substack.com/), on the intersection of climate science, diversity and sustainable living.
 - [*We Can Fix It*](https://wecanfixit.substack.com/), on facing climate change with a mix of fact, feelings and action.

+By the way — my own RSS feed is available [here](https://gemmacope.land/feed.xml).